Photonic Exceptional Points in Holography and QCD: EPs, -vacuum of QCD and winding numbers

 and similarly here $Z$ could be regarded as the moment-generating function of the distribution of the winding number $W_3$ for the exceptional points.
 Next, the topological susceptibility for EPns can be defined as

 This quantity is important in studying the topological effects of the emergence of EPs in various systems.
 For instance, in \cite{PhysRevB.108.L060506}, it was shown that non-Hermiticity enhances the properties of Majorana zero modes and the edge states of topological superconductors.
 In fact, in \cite{Bersini:2025yvt}, it has been shown that by considering the strange quark mass heavier than the degenerate up and down quark masses, the properties of QCD at $\theta \sim \pi$ can be derived.
 In this region, two vacuum states coexist and become degenerate at $\theta = \pi$.
 So the point at $\theta = \pi$ is an exceptional point for this system, and it causes the amplification of CP-violating effects near $\theta \sim \pi$, which is the “dash line” where vacua destabilize.
+In works such as \cite{Arean:2016hcs}, the CP-odd sector and $\theta$ dynamics in holographic QCD have been studied.

 Also, in \cite{Guan:2025xoj}, the $\theta$-vacuum from “functional renormalisation” (fRG) has been studied.
 There, the topological properties of a quantum mechanical system with a $U(1)$ symmetry (quantum rotor model), such as vacuum energy structure and topological susceptibility, have been analyzed.
-The $\theta$-term in this model creates topological effects, like splitting the vacuum into "sectors" based on Chern-Simons numbers, which then lead to interesting behavior in the system, such as changes in the energy and effective potential based on the parameter $\theta$.
+The $\theta$-term in this model creates topological effects, like splitting the vacuum into ``sectors" based on Chern-Simons numbers, which then lead to interesting behavior in the system, such as changes in the energy and effective potential based on the parameter $\theta$.
 Specifically, they used the complexification of the flow equation and the symmetry ($U(1) \to \mathbb{C}$), because the “spinning” in the model can only be described by a complex field, which has both magnitude and direction.